Sports News Roundup: Soccer-With stadium beer ban, World Cup fans look for sip of hope; Soccer-Saudi crown prince MbS in Qatar for World Cup opening ceremony and more | Sports-Games

 High stakes for Qatar as World Cup starts

-The World Cup kicks off in Qatar on Sunday in a high-stakes event for the tiny nation which has faced a barrage of criticism and staked its reputation on delivering a smooth tournament, the first held in the Middle East.
-The opening ceremony in a tent-shaped stadium will be held at 1440 GMT, ahead of the first match between hosts Qatar and Ecuador.
+The World Cup kicks off in Qatar on Sunday in a high-stakes event for the tiny nation which has faced a barrage of criticism and staked its reputation on delivering a smooth tournament, the first held in the Middle East and most expensive in history.
+In a show of Arab solidarity, Saudi Arabia's crown prince and the presidents of Egypt and Algeria will be among political leaders at the opening ceremony to be held in a tent-shaped stadium at 1440 GMT, before the first match between hosts Qatar and Ecuador.
+The U.N. secretary-general is also in Doha.

 Tennis-Mental health not helped by tough tour demands says Federer